ramonfloor/fsnav/README.md

 # Important
 THIS PROJECT IS STILL IN DEVELOPMENT!
-PROGRAM WILL CRASH WHEN CERTAIN ACTIONS ARE PERFORMED!
 I am still working on some ideas, this is merely the first version.
 Also this programm is most likely not portable.
-I run a Debian 12 machine, it works for me, but I cannot guarantee that it will work on your system.
+I run a Debian 12 machine, it works for me, but I cannot guarantee that it will work on your system (it probably won't).

 # File system Navigator
 File system navigator for Linux.
 Allows efficient travelling through your file system with arrow keys in terminal.